miketommus/FATools_dev/dev-notes-FATools.md

 ## Current State of the Package

+* There is currently an [example script](https://github.com/miketommus/example-fatty-acid-analysis/blob/master/using_FATools.R) showing how to use the package.
+Needs more testing and documentation.
 * Overall, package [documentation](https://style.tidyverse.org/documentation.html) sucks and really needs to be reworked once the core functions are working.
 * Need to develop testing procedures for all package functions.
+* ~~Need to remove convert_fa_name() dependencies from all packages that currently have it.
+Just require users to convert their FA names before running those functions.~~

+# **Functions To Add**

+This section currently empty.

 # **Functions in Package**